At Henry Street Law we have over 25 years experience practising in conveyancing and property law.

 - what’s included or specifically excluded from the sale;

-- special conditions specific to this particular property.
+- special conditions specific to the particular property.

-- The purchaser needs to get legal advice, review the contract, arrange inspections and start making loan arrangements before anything is signed.
+- The purchaser needs to seek legal advice, review the contract, arrange inspections and if necessary start making loan arrangements before anything is signed.

 - The contract is signed by both parties, and may be immediately binding, depending on the circumstances of the sale.
-Victorian law prescribes that a cooling off period, or that you be able to withdraw from the contract under certain conditions, so it’s important that you know the exact terms and conditions written into the contract.
+Victorian law prescribes that a cooling off period applies, so it’s important that you know the exact terms and conditions of the contract.

 - Before settlement, adjustments to the purchase price are agreed upon between the parties to cover council and water rates as well as other costs which may be allowed for in the contract.

-- On the day of settlement everything has to be in place.
-The purchaser or the incoming mortgagee has to attend settlement with the funds, and the seller or outgoing mortgagee has to attend with the property title and the document/s needed to release the mortgage.
-Everything is handed over including the keys and the property is considered sold.
+- On the day of settlement everything must be in place.
+The purchaser or the incoming mortgagee has to attend settlement, which is now usually conducted electronically, and the seller or outgoing mortgagee must attend with the property title and the document/s needed to release the mortgage.
+Simultaneously, keys are handed over and the property is considered sold.

 - After settlement the new owner needs to be registered as the owner on the title, and various government bodies need to be informed of the change in ownership.